TCAM-based forwarding engines

 We’ll pretend we’re looking to lookup pseudo-IP 1011 for routing in this example.

 The diagram below shows 4 cells programmed with the 4-bit words:

 A single bit miss will pull down the entire match line and the results is 0 volts out (no match).
 If there is a don’t care entry in the cell it will always match, i.e. it will not pull down supply lines.
 The sense amps on the right signal a ‘match’ when it senses a high voltage.

 So the result is multiple matches.
 If the encoder has multiple matches, it will pick the first match line (00) in this case, and will output an encoded version of that line number.
-The encoders output can be used to address another forwarding table and complete the forwarding task.
+The encoders output can be used to address (or index) another forwarding table and complete the forwarding task.
 So the final outcome was that the TCAM/Encoder duo ‘picked’ the longest prefix from the three matches it found.
 Cool!

 If you review the original prefixes you’ll see the the deck was stacked.
-That is, the prefixes were pre-sorted, with the longest prefixes programed into the TCAM first and the default programmed in last.
+That is – the prefixes were pre-sorted, with the longest prefixes programmed into the TCAM first and the default programmed in last.

 CAM still has a role in network devices for fast exact-match lookups, but isn’t well suited to prefix-lookups.
 TCAM excels at prefix lookups and the encoder plays an important role in choosing a single match.

 The crucial point however is that TCAM and the encoder can only perform a ‘first-match’ against a given prefix.
 But… if you pre-sort the forwarding table by prefix-length before TCAM programming, the resultant lookup becomes a Longest Prefix Match (LPM).